UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 2. A *multiplicative model* based on **allele counts** in which the impact of a single copy of an allele will be tested.

 - Prior to analysis, PCA was performed as a data exploration procedure
-- Models were tested using Fisher's Exact Test to allow for low counts in contingency tables
+- Models were tested using Fisher's Exact Test to allow for low counts in contingency tables more robustly than $\chi^2$ test
 - Multiple testing adjustments were performed using both *Bonferroni's method* and the *Benjamini-Hochberg method* to assess results in the context of both FWER and FDR control.

 # Data Setup